um-grex/grex-docs/content/docs/grex/running/batch/_index.md

 ![](/doc/mpis-on-grex.png)

 You can see that differences in performance between OpenMPI 3.1.x from CC stack and Grex are minor for this benchmark, even vithout attemting at any local tuning for the CC OpenMPI.

+### Using New 2020 CC CVMFS Stack ###

+ComputeCanada in Spring 2021 had updated the default software stack on ther CVMFS distribution to StdEnv/2020 and gentoo.
+This version will not run on legacy Grex partitions (**compute**) at all, because it requires AVX2 CPU architecture.
+It will work as expected on all new GPU and CPU nodes (**skylake**, **largemem**, **gpu** and contributed systems).